-February 28-March 16 Students select courses on-line in ASPEN.

-Once the course selection window is closed, counselors meet with each student course offerings, number of sections needed for each course, and to assess staffing needs.
+February 24- March 3 Students select courses on-line in ASPEN.
+Once the course selection window is closed, counselors meet with each student in grades 8 - 11 to verify student requests and to update the four year plan.
+March 4 - March 17 Principals, counselors and supervisors review student requests to determine course offerings, number of sections needed for each course, and to assess staffing needs.